 In September 1847, Britannia became stranded at Cape Race, and although the ship was subsequently repaired at New York, Cunard opted to withdraw from this service in November 1848

-In March 1849 Britannia sailed from Liverpool to Bremen and became the Barbarossa, part of the former German Navy.
+In March 1849 Britannia departed the United Kingdom, having been sold to the German Navy.
+Upon arrival in Bremen, the ship was renamed Barbarossa.
 In 1852 she was transferred to the Prussian Navy under the same name.
-Her career ended in 1880 when she was sunk whilst acting as a target ship.
+Britannia's career ended in 1880 when she was sunk whilst being used as a target ship.